studyreadbook4ever/my_linux_panel/README.md

 settings->session and startup click->current session and 'quit program' on xfce4-panel and save session for right usage

-put this on ~/.config/autostart/mypanel.desktop
+put this on ~/.config/autostart/mypanel.desktop you can do it easily by this command on shell
+>mkdir -p "$HOME/.local/bin"
+install -Dm755 /path/to/your_program "$HOME/.local/bin/mypanel"

 [Desktop Entry]